-S.P.H.E.
-(Social Personal and Health Education) is a programme which provides students with the unique opportunity to develop the skills and competence to learn about themselves and others and to make informed decisions about their health, personal lives and social development.
+S.P.H.E. provides students with the unique opportunity to develop the skills and competence to learn about themselves and others and to make informed decisions about their health, personal lives and social development.

 Aims of S.P.H.E.